oceanprotocol/aquarius/README.md

 # Process a queue with failed assets, e.g. retry where temporary network flukes or similar conditions caused a failure
 PROCESS_RETRY_QUEUE

+# For how long to retry such an event, before giving up.
+Defaults to 2 weeks
+PROCESS_RETRY_MAX_HOLD

 # Customize sleep time for events monitor between checking for new events.
 Defaults to 30 seconds
 EVENTS_MONITOR_SLEEP_TIME
 # Customize sleep time for events monitor between queue processing.
 Defaults to 60 seconds